ArjenSchwarz/actions/github/pages/README.md

 ## Usage

 The directory to deploy defaults to `public`.
 This can be overridden with the PUBLIC_PATH environment variable.
+If you use a custom domain, you can add this so it automatically creates the CNAME file for you.

 ```hcl
 workflow "Deploy to GitHub Pages" {